jlevy/lft/lft.md

 However, there are several ways my own views seem to differ from what I see in many discussions today.
 There's a lot here, but it is in support of four key points:

-1. Although popular debate today focuses on "AGI" and how AI can replicate human abilities, Doug Engelbart's ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.
+1. Although popular debate today focuses on AGI and how AI can replicate human abilities, Doug Engelbart's ideas on augmenting *human* intellect (*intelligence augmentation*, or IA) are as prescient and relevant as they were 50 years ago.

+2. LLMs that write code well is a profound change.
+   But it doesn't replace engineering.
-2. Although many are wondering if AI is replacing software engineers, the essential challenge of software engineering is *the exploration of software solutions to human problems*—and this is the same today as it was decades ago.
+   The essential challenge of software engineering is *the exploration of software solutions to human problems*—and this is the same today as it was decades ago.

 3. The challenges of software engineering in fact give glimpses into the future of *all* human knowledge work.